marshal-zheng/vue-resizable/README.md

 # Vue Resizable

-A simple widget that can be resized via one or more handles.
+A simple widget that can be resized via one or more handles. supports Vue3, with compatibility for both web and mobile platforms.

 You can either use the `<Resizable>` element directly, or use the much simpler `<ResizableBox>` element.